aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getShrinkToFit() {#getShrinkToFit--}

+<b>@deprecated.</b> Please use the 'shrinkToFit' property instead.
 Shrink to fit setting will be applied.

 ```javascript
 getShrinkToFit() : boolean;